MichaelOgunjimi/Website-HTML-CSS-JS/PawsomeWalks/content.md

 **PawsomeWalks offers two subscription plans:**

 1. **Daily Explorer:** $249 per month
    - A walk for your dog every day
    - Suitable for high-energy dogs
    - Extra attention and care

 2. **Weekday Wanderer:** $149 per month
    - Three walks per week (Monday, Wednesday, Friday)
    - Ideal for dogs who love routine
    - Tailored to busy schedules
+   - Choose your preferred walking times
+-

+Choose the plan that best suits your dog's needs and your schedule.
+Whether your pup is an enthusiastic explorer or thrives on routine, PawsomeWalks has a subscription that will keep their tail wagging!

 ## Our Furry Friends